frozen599/frozen599/README.md

 - 👋 Hi, I’m @frozen599
 - 👀 I specialize in backend development
-- 🌱 I’m currently learning Go, JS, Elixir
+- 🌱 I’m currently learning Go, Rust, JavaScript, Elixir

 <!---
 gopher5889/gopher5889 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.